YangTh599/inheritance-starter/exit-ticket.md

 Answer these questions about the code snippet:

 1. What is the relationship between the Human and AI classes?
+    Human is the parent class to the AI class

 2. How does the `__init__()` method in the AI class use the `super()` function?
+    AI inherits the name, age, and occupation attributes from the Human superclass.
+    AI calls the __init__() method from the Human class by calling the super() method.

-3. How does the output of the `think()` and `communicate()` methods differ between the Human and AI instances?
+3. How does the output of the `think()` and `communicate()` methods differ between the Human and AI instances? the outputs of the Human Class think() and communicate() methods only include a human in its String.
+    For the AI subclass, the think() and communicate() methods uses the inclusion of AI in its String

 4. Which attributes will the AI class get/grab from the Human class?
+    The AI can get the attributes: name, age, and occupation from the Human class

 5. Which attribute belongs specifically to the AI class?
+    The intelligence_level belongs specifically to the AI class.

 6. How many attributes **total** will an instance of the AI class have?
+    The AI class has a total of 4 attributes for every instance created for the AI class.

 ---